uzairdeveloper223/ASM-Builder/README.md

-# ASM Builder for Linux
+# ASM Builder for Linux, Windows and MacOS

 A powerful, cross-platform assembly language build and run tool that simplifies the process of compiling and executing assembly programs.
 Supports multiple architectures, syntaxes, and provides advanced features like auto-dependency installation, watch mode, benchmarking, and more.